planetA/tthread/src/schas/README.md

 To compile the schedule simply call compiler with textual schedule as an input parameter.
 The result produced in file with '.bin' extension.

+NB: Do not specify affinity for thunk 0.